North Ridge Estates undergoing rebirth after cleanup - KOBI-TV NBC5 / KOTI-TV NBC2

 But those restrictions have been lifted, and the Bailey’s have new neighbors.

-“People have moved in.”
-Gail points out.
+“People have moved in,” Gail pointed out.
 “All the houses are sold, pretty much.”

-“A couple doors down, some people moved here from that Paradise fire down in California.”
-Adds Dennis.
+“A couple doors down, some people moved here from that Paradise fire down in California,” added Dennis.

-Bailey says he’s still not sure if he’ll sell, or stay.
+Bailey said he’s still not sure if he’ll sell, or stay.
 “Maybe buying a smaller place in town, and then buying a place over at the coast.”

 A small memorial near the entrance to North Ridge Estates outlines the property’s military history.